YMJS-Irfan/DP-FedSAM/README.md

 We calculate the accumulative privacy budget along with training as follows in **Theorem 2** of our CVPR paper.
 <img width="688" alt="image" src="https://github.com/YMJS-Irfan/DP-FedSAM/assets/67813720/16a99cdc-d275-4faa-982d-216413278f86">

 And this value is the accumulative privacy budget after some communication rounds.
+The detailed code implementation is in `eps_computer.py`.